-Those parts of the areas classified as Recreation Reserve that are not required for recreation purposes in the short term may be managed as part of the forestry plantation until such time as they are required for recreation.
-However, no biosolids shall be applied to any land that is classified as Recreation Reserve.
+- Those parts of the areas classified as Recreation Reserve that are not required for recreation purposes in the short term may be managed as part of the forestry plantation until such time as they are required for recreation.
+However, no biosolids shall be applied to any land that is classified as Recreation Reserve. - Those parts of the areas classified as Local Purpose (Plantation) Reserve that are not required for plantation purposes in the short term may be managed for recreation purposes until such time as they are required for forestry.
+An example includes Greenslade Park on Rough Island.